Aliases for UBA7 Gene

 GeneCards Summary for UBA7 Gene

 UBA7 (Ubiquitin Like Modifier Activating Enzyme 7) is a Protein Coding gene.
 Diseases associated with UBA7 include Leukemia, Acute Promyelocytic, Somatic.
-Among its related pathways are Interferon gamma signaling and Immune System.
+Among its related pathways are Translesion synthesis by Y family DNA polymerases bypasses lesions on DNA template and Interferon gamma signaling.
 GO annotations related to this gene include ubiquitin-protein transferase activity and ubiquitin activating enzyme activity.
 An important paralog of this gene is UBA1.

 UniProtKB/Swiss-Prot for UBA7 Gene